-Meyer Lemons are a cross between lemon and mandarin orange and have a pleasant sweetness that is unique to the fruit.
-The gentle citrus flavors are subtle, but tangy and offer a freshness to salads, dressings and baked goods.
+Meyer Lemons are a cross between a lemon and a Mandarin orange and have a pleasant sweetness that is special to this fruit.
+These gentle citrus flavors are tangy and offer a unique freshness when squeezed over fish or chicken, or added to vinaigrette and baked goods.

-There are several men in my family that just love Da-Lemon.
+I can’t tell you how many men in my family e.g. the Bell boys, love Da-Lemon.
 We have an inside joke at all holidays and gatherings about who forgot the lemon dessert!
-If you have lemon-lovers in your life, this bread is a nice treat without being overly sweet – just a pleasant lemon treat.
+If you have lemon-lovers in your life, this bread is a nice treat because it’s not overly sweet, it has the perfect balance.

 1/2 cup vegetable oil